-- No access from Denali Highway which was considered to have the greatest potential for environmental impact; - No route on the south side of the Susitna River between the damsites, thus avoiding the sensitive Stephan Lake and Fog Lakes area; - Emphasis on construction mitigation when developing road link between Parks Highway and Gold Creek; and - Retention of a degree of control on future public access by accepting the Parks Highway plan where, due to the terrain, private vehicles are basically restricted to the access corridor between Parks Highway and the Devil Canyon damsite.
+- no access from Denali Highway which was considered to have the greatest potential for environmental impact; - no route on the south side of the Susitna River between the dam sites, thus avoiding the sensitive Stephan Lake and Fog Lakes area; - emphasis on construction mitigation when developing road link between Parks Highway and Gold Creek; - retention of a degree of control on future public access by accepting the Parks Highway plan where, due to the terrain, private vehicles are basically restricted to the access corridor between Parks Highway and the Devil Canyon dam site.
 The degree and type of access east of Devil Canyon can be somewhat controlled by regulation of access across the Devil Canyon dam.

 The alternative of not connecting to a major highway was considered to have the least net adverse biological impact.
-The ease of operation and maintenance and the construction flexibility criteria, as explained previously, was considered to outweigh this advantage.
+The ease of operation and maintenance and the construction flexibility criteria, as explained previously, was considered to outweigh this advarcage.
 The mitigation measures and road management will reduce the adverse biological impacts associated with an access connection to a major highway, to a minimum.